 Ian is also an active performer as a trombonist and vocalist.
-He currently sings with the National Lutheran Choir, Aliro Voices, and MPLS (imPulse), and has sung previously with Magnum Chorum.
-Ian also serves on the MPLS (imPulse) board of directors.
-Ian holds a bachelor’s degree from St. Olaf College, where he studied Music Theory and Composition, Instrumental Music Education, and Educational Studies under teachers such as Justin Merritt, Timothy Mahr, Christopher Aspaas, and Steven Amundson.
+He further enjoys playing and experimenting with other kinds of music, using instruments like mandolin, guitar, dulcimer, and banjo, and tools like modular synthesizers and computer code.
+He holds a bachelor’s degree from St. Olaf College, where he studied Music Theory and Composition, Instrumental Music Education, and Educational Studies under teachers such as Justin Merritt, Timothy Mahr, Christopher Aspaas, and Steven Amundson.

 Click here to view Ian’s CV.